joshmaxsilverman/joshmaxsilverman.github.io/_posts/2024-02-19-pick-a-circle.md

 this approach is nice apart from the unit area changing under our feet.

-### systematic
+### probability

-another way to go is probability. the probability that a random pair of points makes an interior circle is the sum over all possible radii $r$ that a pair of points make a circle of radius $r$ that's an interior circle.
+the probability that a random pair of points makes an interior circle is the sum over all possible radii $r$ that a pair of points make a circle of radius $r$ that's an interior circle

 $$ P(\text{points forms an interior circle}) = \int dr\, P(\text{points forms an interior circle of radius $r$}). $$

-we can break this up into two simpler distributions:
+we can break this up into two simpler distributions, the probability that two points are separated by distance $2r$ times the probability that a diameter of length $2r$ forms an interior circle, and then add it all up:

 $$ P(\text{points form an interior circle}\rvert\text{diameter $r$}) \cdot P(\text{radius $r$}) $$